AJMansfield/Intelligence-Core-Public/kttu02.md

   but it's clear he's invited you to join them by the trailer, and you do.

-Many of the crew are clearly nervous with your presence, though, and make only minimal conversation among themselves.
+Many of the crew are nervous with your presence, though, and as you sit, they make only muted conversation among themselves.
 They all appear to be eating some sort of flatbread, and you munch on your ration bar in silence.